proxmox/proxmox-datacenter-manager/docs/package-repositories.rst

 `Proxmox Datacenter Manager`_ Enterprise Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the stable, recommended repository.
-It is available for all users fullfilling the Proxmox
+It is available for all users fulfilling the Proxmox
 Datacenter Manager :ref:`subscription requirements <faq-enterprise-repository>`.
 It contains the most stable packages, and is suitable for production use.
 The ``pdm-enterprise``
 repository is enabled by default: